5.3 What is a Reference List Citation?

 - Identify the key questions answered in a reference citation

 Let’s begin by discussing what a reference list is.
-A reference list is an alphabetized list located on a separate page at the end of your academic paper or business report.
-The list includes a reference citation for each source you used in your research.
+A reference list is placed on a separate page at the end of your academic paper or business report.
+The list includes a reference citation only for each source you used and cited in your paper or report.
+The list is arranged in alphabetical order by author.

 Each reference citation answers four key questions or Four Ws: